Content Marketing for SaaS: How to Create a Winning Strategy

 Podcasting

-The popularity of podcasts is growing.
+The popularity of podcasts has been growing for several years now.
 According to Statista, only 22% of Americans knew what podcasting was in 2006.
-In 2021, that number increased to 78%.
+That number increased to 78% in 2021.

 The above chart shows the steady growth of global podcast listeners.
 By 2024, there will be an estimated 504.9 million podcast listeners worldwide.